Correlated Noise Estimation with Quantum Sensor Networks: Appendices

 \section{Appendices}

 Here we provide details otherwise omitted in the main text.
 In Section~\ref{app:channel_derive}, we motivate the form of the approximate quantum channel utilized throughout the article.
-In Section~\ref{app:qfim_derive}, we derive the Result [Eq.\ (\ref{eq:qfim_Vh})] of the main text, i.e.~the direct relation between the QFI matrix and the (weak) noise covariance $\bm V$ of the quantum channel $\Phi_{\bm V}$.
+In Section~\ref{app:qfim_derive}, we derive the Result [Eq.\ (\ref{eq:qfim_Vh})] of the main text, i.e.~the direct relation between the QFI matrix and the noise covariance $\bm V$ of the quantum channel $\Phi_{\bm V}$.
 In Section~\ref{app:nogo_gaussian}, we derive a no-go result for entanglement enhanced dephasing estimation with entangled states generated by (passive) linear optics.
-In Section~\ref{app:multiparameter}, we derive the QFI matrix for multiple noise parameters (see Claim [Eq.\ (\ref{eq:multiparam_bd})] of main text).
+In Section~\ref{app:multi-parameter}, we derive the QFI matrix for multiple noise parameters (see Claim [Eq.\ (\ref{eq:multiparam_bd})] of main text).
 In Section~\ref{app:curse}, we elaborate on how parallel decoherence triggers Rayleigh's curse in noise estimation problems.
+Finally, in Section~\ref{app:spin-example}, we analyze an explicit multi-parameter collective dephasing example using a spin-based QSN, highlighting the possibility of simultaneous estimation at the Heisenberg limit.